-a There is a presumption in favour of Newbridge Riverside will retain retaining its principal function as a place for industrial activity.
-Proposals seeking other uses will be subject to subject the considerations set out in parts 2-4 of Policy B3.
+a There is a presumption in favour of Newbridge Riverside retaining its function as a place for industrial activity.

 b Twerton Riverside will function primarily as a multi-use economic development area.
 Its already reduced role as a place for industrial activity will be allowed to contract further subject to the criterion at Part 4 (aiii) of this policy.
-Proposals for other uses will be welcomed, subject to the considerations set out in parts 2-4 of this policy.